ArtisanMobile/devdocs/_posts/2014-05-09-user-profiles.md

 <div id="clear"></div>

 ##Clear Profile Variables

 The **clearProfile:** method will clear out the values associated with the registered User Profile Variables.

+The **clearVariable:variableName** method will clear out the value for a single profile variable.

 {% highlight objective-c %}
 // Objective-C

 [ARProfileManager clearProfile];
+[ARProfileManager clearVariable:@"memberType"];
 {% endhighlight %}

 {% highlight swift %}